ml4ai/automates/documentation/reports/m3_report_prototype_system/equations.md

 The resulting axis-aligned bounding box (AABB) is stored for the subsequent training of an equation detector.

-The team will next work on the preprocessing of the extracted tex tokens to provide the equation decoder a more consistent input.
-At minimum, the preprocessing will include the removal of superfluous code such as `\label{}` directives, the normalization of certain latex expressions (e.g., arbitrary ordering of super and sub-script in equations), and expanding user-defined macros.
+The team will next work on the preprocessing of the extracted TeX tokens to provide the equation decoder a more consistent input.
+At minimum, the preprocessing will include the removal of superfluous code such as `\label{}` directives, the normalization of certain latex expressions (e.g., arbitrary ordering of super and sub-scripts in equations), and expanding user-defined macros.

-### Data driven analysis of preamble to inform template design
+#### Data driven analysis of preamble to inform template design

 The team has conducted an analysis on a sample of 1600 of the arXiv retrieved sources to inform the design of the templates used to render standalone equation images.
-The purpose of this analysis is the identification of the math environments and tex packages that are most commonly used for the writing of math in academic papers.
+The purpose of this analysis is the identification of the math environments and TeX packages that are most commonly used for the writing of math in academic papers.
 By knowing which environments and packages are most common, the team can assemble a template that (a) has broad coverage (i.e., can make the most use of the